I-am-Future/scansalon-preprocess-scripts/README.md

-# README
+# ScanSalon Preprocess Scripts

 The [ScanSalon](https://github.com/yushuang-wu/SCoDA) Dataset pre-process scripts (currently only for 5 categories from ScanNet).

-The object's point clouds from ScanNet are extracted and normalized by this scripts, and then, they are sent to artists to build corresponding meshes.
+The object's point clouds from ScanNet are extracted and normalized by these scripts, and then, they are sent to artists to build corresponding meshes.

 ## Install